 - Official GRE or GMAT scores

 - Official TOEFL, IELTS, or PTE scores.
 (Required for international students whose native language is not English and who have not earned a university degree where English was the primary language of instruction.)

 An evaluative interview is a valuable way for you to share information about yourself and to learn how The Fletcher School will meet your academic and professional goals.
 We offer both in-person interviews as well as a limited schedule of Skype interviews.
 The interview is strongly recommended, but is not a required part of the admissions process.
 Please see our interview schedule here.

-Scholarship assistance is available to U.S. and international Map Your Future students.
+Scholarship assistance is available to US and international Map Your Future applicants.
 Admitted and enrolling MYF candidates will be sent an application for scholarship aid the November prior to their year of enrollment.
-Applications for scholarship aid must be submitted to the Office of Admissions and Financial Aid by January 15 of the year of enrollment.
+Applications for scholarship aid must be submitted to the Office of Admissions and Financial Aid by January 1 of the year of enrollment.
 MYF candidates will be notified in mid-March of their award.

 Admitted Map Your Future candidates who submit a scholarship application are guaranteed a minimum award of $10,000.
 Additional funds may be awarded based on a combination of merit and need.
 By completing the scholarship application, applicants are eligible for all Fletcher scholarships.
 Scholarships are renewable in the second year for those students who maintain full-time status and remain in good academic standing.

 For more information about Fletcher Scholarships, please visit the financial aid section of the website.